One small step: Wording

 Recordings of Armstrong's transmission do not provide evidence for the indefinite article "a" before "man", resulting in "man" having the same perceived meaning as "mankind" rather than "a person".
 NASA and Armstrong insisted for years that static obscured it.
 Armstrong stated he would never make such a mistake, but after repeatedly listening to recordings, he eventually conceded he must have dropped the "a".
-He later said he "would hope that history would grant me leeway for dropping the syllable and understand that it was certainly intended, even if it was not said—although it might actually have been".
-There have since been claims and counter-claims about whether acoustic analysis of the recording reveals the presence of the missing "a"; Peter Shann Ford, an Australian computer programmer, conducted a digital audio analysis and claims that Armstrong did say "a man", but the "a" was inaudible due to the limitations of communications technology of the time.
+Armstrong later said he "would hope that history would grant me leeway for dropping the syllable and understand that it was certainly intended, even if it was not said—although it might actually have been".

+There have since been claims and counter-claims about whether acoustic analysis of the recording reveals the presence of the missing "a".
+Peter Shann Ford, an Australian computer programmer, conducted a digital audio analysis and claims that Armstrong did say "a man", but the "a" was inaudible due to the limitations of communications technology of the time.
 Ford and James R. Hansen, Armstrong's authorized biographer, presented these findings to Armstrong and NASA representatives, who conducted their own analysis.
 Armstrong found Ford's analysis "persuasive".
 Linguists David Beaver and Mark Liberman wrote of their skepticism of Ford's claims on the blog Language Log.
 A 2016 peer-reviewed study again concluded Armstrong had included the article.
 NASA's transcript continues to show the "a" in parentheses.